squidit/react-css/src/components/sq-metric-chart-card/sq-metric-chart-card.component.md

 ### 2. percentage

 - description: Information that says if the values are in percentage or not
++ description: Information that indicates whether the values are in percentage
 - type: `boolean`

 ### Example